inasafe/inasafe-doc/docs/source/training/beginner/osm/107-imagery-offset.rst

 Now you know how to watch out for and correct imagery offset, but there is one major problem with this approach that we have overlooked thus far.
-If every OpenStreetMap user adjusts the imagery differently, everybody will be mapping with slightly different backgrounds.
+If every OSM user adjusts the imagery differently, everybody will be mapping with slightly different backgrounds.

 Imagine that you are mapping a small town, and you realise that Bing imagery is offset by 15 metres to the north.
 So you adjust the imagery and then use it to map the whole town accurately.
 But then somebody else wants to add something to the map, so they download the data and load Bing imagery, but they don’t know about the imagery offset you discovered!
 They will